-Barack Obama Cried While Dropping Malia Off At College Because He Is Such A Dad
+Barack Obama Cried After Dropping Malia Off At College Because He's Such A Dad

 Saying goodbye to your child as they start college is emotional for any parent.
 It's the end of something you never really thought would end, and the beginning of something that doesn't really include you.
 Not on the same level, at any rate.
 So when Barack Obama cried while dropping Malia off at college, I respected that moment.
 Regardless of the fact that he was the President of the United States for eight years, he could still be struck by this momentous change in the life of his daughter.
 Because regardless of his political title, let's face it: Barack Obama is still such a dad.

 Malia Obama entered her undegraduate studies at Harvard this fall, after taking a gap year to see the world.
 During that year, the president's oldest daughter reportedly visited Bolivia and Peru with a Boulder, Colorado, company called Where There Be Dragons, and she interned at the Weinstein film company, according to the Chicago Tribune.
 While the president and his wife Michelle have had some time to grow accustomed to their 19-year-old daughter's absence, it seems as though the actual moment of dropping her off at college made for a surprisingly emotional goodbye.

 Speaking at an event for the Beau Biden Foundation for the Protection of Children in Delaware on Monday, Obama opened up about how hard that moment truly was for him, according to CNN:

 For those of us who have daughters, it just happens fast.
 I dropped off Malia at college, and I was saying to Joe and Jill (Biden) that it was a little bit like open-heart surgery.

 While he was obviously struggling to say goodbye to his daughter, Obama said he tried to hold it together in front of her (he didn't want to lose his street cred in front of the secret service guys, after all), according to CNN: